hive-engine/hivesmartcontracts-wiki/Smart-Contracts-Guide.md

 There is no need to run your own node to test against.
 Unit tests are sufficient to be confident your smart contract will work once deployed.
 The unit test environment closely simulates a real node environment.
 100% test coverage is required for all smart contracts.
 90% just won't cut it.
 Yes, writing test cases will often take longer than writing the contract itself.
 That is expected.
 You simply can't be too careful when dealing with this stuff; bugs in production can have far more disastrous consequences than for normal desktop programs.

 Test cases are expected to have both a negative and positive version for each publicly exposed smart contract action.
 For example, consider an NFT transfer operation.
-There is a [transfers tokens](https://github.com/hive-engine/steemsmartcontracts/blob/c11ce22b93d6160967c00560a79e83b67bfcb3e1/test/nft.js#L1281) test to verify tokens can be transferred OK from one account to another (that's the positive test); there is also a [does not transfer tokens](https://github.com/hive-engine/steemsmartcontracts/blob/c11ce22b93d6160967c00560a79e83b67bfcb3e1/test/nft.js#L1410) test that checks all the different ways a transfer action can fail (that's the negative test).
+There is a [transfers tokens](https://github.com/hive-engine/hivesmartcontracts/blob/c11ce22b93d6160967c00560a79e83b67bfcb3e1/test/nft.js#L1281) test to verify tokens can be transferred OK from one account to another (that's the positive test); there is also a [does not transfer tokens](https://github.com/hive-engine/hivesmartcontracts/blob/c11ce22b93d6160967c00560a79e83b67bfcb3e1/test/nft.js#L1410) test that checks all the different ways a transfer action can fail (that's the negative test).
 It's OK to combine both positive and negative tests into one test case if that is more convenient for a particular testing scenario.

 To run a test, add a line for it in **package.json**:

 ```
-"name": "steemsmartcontracts",
+"name": "hivesmartcontracts",
   "version": "0.1.23",
   "description": "",
   "main": "app.js",